Shearman & Sterling

 And note we've written all that without even mentioning the Hooray Henry G4 emailgate and the gun-toting Parisian associate even once.
 Well done us.

 As mentioned above, the firm performs excellently in the RollOnFriday Firm of the Year survey, in which thousands of lawyers and law firm staff in the UK rate their workplace.
-In 2020 Shearman came second.
+In 2020 and 2021, Shearman came second.

 Lawyers at the firm said it offered "all the considerable benefits" of a "stellar NY firm in London", but "with an actually pleasant culture".
 Working at Shearman meant you received "just the right balance of screamingly large levels of responsibility and a environment which tolerates screams for rescue".